25 Oct 2024

 CAGR vs XIRR for SIP:

-Assessing XIRR or CAGR, its totally depends on the investment scenario and the type of investment you are trying to gauge.
-Both XIRR and CAGR come with their own pros and cons, and each is suitable for different investment scenarios.
+Assessing XIRR or CAGR for your investment evaluation entirely depends on the investment scenario and the type of investment you are trying to gauge.
+Both XIRR and CAGR come with their own pros and cons, and each is suitable for different investment strategies.

 On the other hand, if you are dealing with investments with multiple cash flows at irregular intervals, XIRR is a better choice.
-Such types of investments include multiple mutual fund SIPs, investments in private equity, investments in real estate projects, portfolio return evalution etc.
+Such types of investments include multiple mutual fund SIPs, investments in private equity, investments in real estate projects, and overall portfolio return evaluation.

-When it comes to evaluating multiple systematic investment plans running parallely, XIRR is an ideal choice.
-This is because XIRR takes into account each investment (cash inflow) or withdrawal (cash outflow) made over time.
+When it comes to evaluating XIRR in SIP or multiple systematic investment plans running parallelly, XIRR is an ideal choice.
+This is because XIRR takes into account each investment (cash inflow) or withdrawal (cash outflow) made over time, providing a more accurate picture of your investment growth.

 Limitations Associated with XIRR and CAGR

-Both CAGR and XIRR are powerful metrics for evaluating your return on investments.
+Both CAGR and XIRR are powerful metrics for evaluating your rate of return on investments.
 However, both of them come with various limitations, which are as follows:

 Limitations of XIRR: